wangyuxiang0829/My-Perspective-on-Git/My Perspective on Git.md

 ### Branch Overview

-> A branch is a set of commits starting with the most recent commit in the branch and tracing back to the project's first commit
+> A branch is a set of commits starting with the most recent commit in the branch and tracing back to the project's first commit -- root commit